Talus Fracture Injury Claims

 - ankle replacement

 If you have sustained a talus fracture, you need to access all available insurance to be sure that your medical expenses are covered, your lost wages are covered, and your future is secure.
-Our Minnesota Talus Fracture Attorneys are aggressive litigators who will get the job done.
+The personal injury attorneys in Bloomington, MN at TSR Injury Law are aggressive litigators who will get the job done.
 We will do all of the paperwork, handle the insurance companies, and file your claim.
-Call TSR Injury Law today, at 612-TSR-TIME or submit our contact form.
+Call TSR Injury Law today, at (612) TSR-TIME or submit our contact form.